-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 Authorities charged Kyle Rittenhouse with two counts of homicide and one count of attempted homicide.
 Demonstrators have hailed the victims as heroes who died trying to disarm a vigilante who was targeting them.
 But Rittenhouse’s legal defense team, composed of lawyers known for backing conservative causes célèbres, have said his actions were justified because he feared for his life and shot in self-defense.
 Many on the political right are saluting the armed teen for rushing into a city beset by vandalism and unrest.

 The competing narratives are playing out in news coverage, on social media and in city streets, highlighting the extent of Americans’ political divide and the growing severity of the nation’s culture war.
-While many point out Rittenhouse has been charged with illegally carrying a gun because of his age, “Back the Blue” protesters in Kenosha Sunday applauded him for stepping in where they say city leaders were falling short.
+While many point out that Rittenhouse has been charged with illegally carrying a gun because of his age, “Back the Blue” protesters in Kenosha on Sunday applauded him for stepping in where they say city leaders were falling short.

 “I’m sad that a 17-year-old felt that he needed to come out here and protect us,” said Kenosha resident Tamara Weber, 51.

 A GoFundMe campaign for protester Gaige Grosskreutz, who was wounded in the encounter with Rittenhouse, has raised more than $43,000 for his medical bills.
+And another has raised nearly $150,000 for Anthony Huber, who was killed.
 The same site removed a fundraiser for Rittenhouse last week, but a Christian crowdsourcing site has raised nearly $250,000 for Rittenhouse’s legal fees from donors who call him “courageous” and “a patriot.”

 “It’s like a funhouse mirror,” said Cecelia Klingele, an associate professor at the University of Wisconsin Law School.
 “People look at the same facts and have wildly different reactions.
 It is troubling because when people are having such different reactions, I guess tragedies like this shouldn’t be a surprise.
 People are afraid of each other and that is a situation that creates danger for everyone.”